Seth Godin calls content marketing “the only marketing left” – it’s authentic, useful, and perfectly suited to the internet generation.

 The marketing industry grew under the misguided impression that more content equalled better content.
 However, it is now recognised that whether audio, visual or text, it’s the value and relevance of the content that matters, not the size or length.

-In 2020, content marketing will change dramatically.
-The channels, tactics and tools used to create and distribute content will evolve at a fast and furious pace.
+In the turbulent year of 2020, content marketing is evolving dramatically.
+The channels, tactics and tools used to create and distribute content are adapting to the current climate, at a faster and more furious pace.

 1. Video and live-streaming take the limelight

-Aside from blog posts, video content is the go-to content stream for brands looking to engage, inform and entertain customers.
-As video and live streaming becomes more popular, the opportunities for B2C brands are obvious but equally B2B marketeers should also jump on the bandwagon with:
+Aside from blog posts, video content is the go-to content stream for brands looking to engage, inform and entertain customers – and the lockdown era has only served to accelerate this trend.

 - Q&A sessions